Layover, cramped seating, security lines: A day with players on a WNBA commercial flight

 Stewart and her teammates don’t fly economy, but the seats are still tight.

-Players are in comfort seats or economy-plus to ensure extra leg room, per the collective bargaining agreement.
+Players are in comfort seats or economy-plus to ensure extra leg room, per the CBA.
 That helps, but taller players like Stewart and her 6-6 teammate Jonquel Jones still find themselves in tight spaces sometimes.
 Not to mention 6-10 Han Xu, who wasn’t on the road trip because she was playing with the Chinese national team in the Asia Cup.

 Now they can upgrade to first class — on their own dimes.